ehassett/tfvm/README.md

 ## Getting Started
 ### Installation

-Download the appropriate package from [GitHub](https://github.com/ethanhassett/tfvm/releases) and add it to PATH.
+Download the appropriate package from [GitHub](https://github.com/ethanhassett/tfvm/releases) and add it to PATH. tfvm creates a shim binary in `<USER_HOME>/.tfvm/bin`.
+This directory will also need added to PATH to use `terraform`.

 A proper installation script is in the works.

 Run `tfvm` to verify installation.